APLevine/Salix/README.md

 | 20 | 108.266934 | 1.08266934 |
 | 21 | 62.786478 |  0.62786478 |
 | 22 | 74.109562 |  0.74109562 |

+If markers are spaced at 0.1 CentiMorgans (cM) this signifies that there's a $0.1/100=.001$ probability of adjacent markers recombining.
+Note that the probabilities are considered independent.